-Our mortgages and leases offer favorable terms, an understanding of the organic transition, and long-term land security.
-As a result, we have created a pipeline of potential opportunities with experienced operators, hold strong credit characteristics, have favorable opportunities to market production, and provide for stable, long-term relationships.
+Our mortgages and leases offer farmers favorable terms and long-term land security, and we understand the organic transition.
+As a result, we have created a pipeline of potential opportunities with experienced operators, and we are able to partner for stable, long-term relationships.

-We have deployed this capital in an efficient, cost-effective and profitable manner.
+We endeavor to deploy this capital in an efficient, cost-effective and profitable manner.
 We do not acquire a farm without a farmer tenant lined up and a pre-arranged lease agreement that is financially viable for both our business and that of the farmer.
-On mortgage financing, we take a conservative approach to lending: reviewing both the cash flow of the operation and loan-to-value ratio of the underlying assets.
-Our mortgages are intended to enhance the overall business cash flow for the borrower, which frees up capital for each operator stuture growth.
+On mortgage financing, we take a conservative approach to lending.
+We review both the cash flow of the operation and the loan-to-value ratio of the underlying assets.
+Our mortgages are intended to enhance the overall business cash flow for the borrower, which frees up capital for each borrower's future growth.